PerBothner/DomTerm/Architecture.md

 These CSS properties come close:
    white-space: pre-wrap; word-break: break-all
 This is simple and fast.
 However:
-- It doesn't help in inserting a visual indicator, line Emacs's arrow, to indicate when a line was broken.
+- It doesn't help in inserting a visual indicator, like Emacs's arrow, to indicate when a line was broken.
 - It doesn't help managing the line table.
 - It doesn't help with pretty-printing (for example grouping).